Temiwunmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Last Lines of a file_ > display the last 10 lines of etc/passwd.
 5. I'd prefer the first ones actually - display the first lines of etc/password
-6. Line #2 - write a script that displays the third line of the file 7.it is a good file that cuts iron without making a noise - write a shell scripy that creates a file exactlycontaining best school.
+6. Line #2 - write a script that displays the third line of the file